Paravar: Arrival of the Portuguese and Catholicism

 From that point the Paravar people as a whole enjoyed renewed prosperity.
 Their declaration of acceptance of the Catholic faith did not prevent them from continuing to worship in the manner which they had done previously because there were no translators to spread the Catholic message and also because the conversion was seen by the Paravar people as being merely a convenient arrangement to obtain protection, not a statement of belief.
 Bayly describes the situation as being "... really a declaration of tactical alliance rather than religious conversions as the term is usually understood."

-Francis Xavier, a Jesuit priest, had been working in Goa prior to his journey to Kanyakumari, where he arrived in October 1542.
+St Francis Xavier, then a Jesuit priest, had been working in Goa prior to his journey to Kanyakumari, where he arrived in October 1542.
 He took with him some interpreters with the intention of spreading the Gospel and bringing about further religious conversions.
 Maynard claims that a further 10,000 Paravars were baptised during the first month of his mission, and 30,000 in total by its end; and that "His conversion of the Paravas, as is pointed out by Père Lhande, is the only instance of an entire caste being brought into the Church."
 More modest figures have been proposed, such as 15,000 people including re-baptisms.
 Xavier also brought about the conversion of members of other castes living in the area, for example Mukkuvars and Paraiyars.
 His methods of conversion were sometimes forceful; for example, it is recorded that he burned down a hut which had been used to house non-Christian religious symbols.

 Xavier appointed catechists in the Paravar villages up and down the 100 miles of coastline to spread and reinforce his teachings, the method for much of which was to recite repetitively (and in poorly translated Tamil) rhythmic phrases of the Creed, Pater Noster and other standard Catholic teachings regardless of whether the content was actually understood.
 These appointments necessitated that he obtained funds with which to pay them, the primary source being money granted to him by the Queen of Portugal.